Adams, Illinois: Demographics

 As of the 2020 census there were 75 people, 28 households, and 16 families residing in the CDP.
 The population density was 33.53 PD/sqmi.
 There were 35 housing units at an average density of 15.65 /sqmi.
 The racial makeup of the CDP was 93.33% White, 1.33% African American, 0.00% Native American, 0.00% Asian, 0.00% Pacific Islander, 0.00% from other races, and 5.33% from two or more races.
 Hispanic or Latino of any race were 1.33% of the population.

+Education

+The school district for most areas is Payson Community Unit School District 1.
+A portion is in the Liberty Community Unit School District 2.
+The comprehensive high school of the Payson district is Payson-Seymour High School, and the comprehensive high school of the Liberty district is Liberty High School.